top of page

 Collaborators since 2016

-Elisa Bisek, Linda Böhret, Prisca Eckert, Alessandra Esposito, Josepha Fliedner, Cheyenne Flock, Tami Forgo, Simon Gehrmann, Vincent Georg, Oliver Giebels, Hanna Greeves, Emily Han, Leo Huang, Maximilian Jakob, Pitch Juntamunee, Yiling Kirk, Max Kling, Bill Koehntopp, Shreya Kothawale, Tejaswini Krishna, Buesra Küpeli, Morgan Largouet, Vincent Mel Heinrich, Lea Peglow, Julia Prudzienica, Lizzy Ramm, Leyla Scarlatella, Taru Schramm, Rungpairin Suttichote, Jo Swift, Emma Vogel, Jonathan Weduwen, Jonathan Wiedemann, Harry Whittaker, Uli Wulf.
+Elisa Bisek, Linda Böhret, Carlos Dreyer, Prisca Eckert, Alessandra Esposito, Josepha Fliedner, Cheyenne Flock, Tami Forgo, Simon Gehrmann, Vincent Georg, Oliver Giebels, Hanna Greeves, Emily Han, Isabell Hanauer, Leo Huang, Maximilian Jakob, Pitch Juntamunee, Yiling Kirk, Max Kling, Bill Koehntopp, Shreya Kothawale, Tejaswini Krishna, Buesra Küpeli, Morgan Largouet, Vincent Mel Heinrich, Franziska Müller, Lea Peglow, Paula Priefler, Julia Prudzienica, Lizzy Ramm, Leyla Scarlatella, Taru Schramm, Inga Selin, Ole Siebert, Rungpairin Suttichote, Jo Swift, Abigail Taylor, Emma Vogel, Jonathan Weduwen, Jonathan Wiedemann, Harry Whittaker, Uli Wulf.

 Photographer's since 2016

-Backpack Health Workers Team (BPHWT), Burma Children Medical Fund (BCMF), Burma Migrant Teacher Association (BMTA), Burma Migrant Workers Education Committee (BMWEC), Child's Dream, Community Partners International (CPI), CottonOn Foundation, German Embassy Bangkok, Help without Fronties (HwF), Karen Department of Health and Welfare (KDHW), Mae Tao Clinic (MTC), Premiere Urgence International (PUI), Social Action for Woman (SAW), Suvannimit Foundation, The Border Consortium (TBC), UNHCR Myanmar,
+Acorn Overseas UK, Backpack Health Worker Team (BPHWT), Burma Border Project (BBP), Burma Children Medical Fund (BCMF), Burma Migrant Teacher Association (BMTA), Burma Migrant Workers Education Committee (BMWEC), All Burma Students' Democratic Front (ABSDF), Child's Dream, Community Partners International (CPI), CottonOn Foundation, German Embassy Bangkok, Help without Fronties Thailand (HwF), Karen Department of Health and Welfare (KDHW), Mae Tao Clinic (MTC), Premiere Urgence International (PUI), Social Action for Woman (SAW), Suvannimit Foundation, The Border Consortium (TBC), The Mirror Foundation, UNHCR Myanmar, UNHCR Thailand, World Education

 bottom of page